perdy/apistar-crud/README.rst

 * `update`: Update (partially or fully) an element of this resource.
 * `delete`: Delete an element of this resource.
 * `list`: List resource collection.
-* `replace`: Replace resource collection with a new one.
 * `drop`: Drop resource collection.

 ----